We’re working to ensure the future of our water supply and to help shape a more sustainable Melbourne.

 - Aquarevo – working with Villawood Properties to create a residential development in Lyndhurst with homes plumbed with three types of water: drinking, recycled and rainwater.

 - Target 155 – a voluntary water efficiency program encouraging you to use water responsibly and to aim for 155 litres per person per day.

 - Education South East Water website – provides a range of free water resources and activities for teachers and students.

 - Provide information about water use and water efficiency to help residential customers with sustainable behaviours and to manage their bill.

 - Participate in forums with councils to increase awareness of water issues and to identify priority projects.

 - Become carbon neutral by 2030.

-- Implement a program of enhanced sewer monitoring to look at ways to stop sewer spills.
+- Implementing an enhanced sewer monitoring program to minimise sewer spills.

-- Explore projects that have rainwater capture into their design to relieve pressure on drinking water supplies.
+- Explore projects that leverage rainwater capture in their design to relieve pressure on drinking water supplies.

-- Inform you of new ways to increase your water efficiency to help support a balance approach to managing our water resources.
+- Inform you of new ways to increase your water efficiency to help support a balanced approach to managing our water resources.

-- Increase the level of drinking water substitution for those of you already connected to the recycled water network, including in Cranbourne, Clyde, Officer and Pakenham.
+- Increase the supply of recycled water for those of you in growth regions connected to recycled water network, including in Cranbourne, Clyde, Officer and Pakenham.

 - Explore opportunities to increase the supply of recycled water to agricultural customers.